tempotec/AutoPLM/replit.md

 # Overview

 This is a Flask-based technical specification management platform designed for fashion/textile industry workflows.
 The system allows users to upload PDF files containing technical specifications (fichas técnicas) and uses OpenAI's API to extract structured information through OCR processing.
-The platform features role-based access with admin controls for user management and comprehensive tracking of all user activities.
+The platform now includes AI-powered technical drawing generation using DALL-E 3, automatically creating professional flat sketches based on extracted specifications.
+Features include role-based access with admin controls for user management and comprehensive tracking of all user activities.

 # User Preferences